 Osgood-Schlatter disease develops between the ages of 10 and 15 and usually affects only one leg.
-The disease is usually more common among boys, but this situation is changing as girls become more active in sports programs.
+The disease is usually more common among boys, but the gender gap is narrowing as more girls become involved in sports programs.

 The cause of Osgood-Schlatter disease is thought to be repetitive, excessive pulling of the tendon of the kneecap (patella) where it attaches at the top of the shinbone.
 This attachment point is called the tibial tubercle.